lgatto/TeachingMaterial/getting_started.md

 ```r
 source("installallpkgs.R")
 ```
-in the R studio should work.
+in the R console should work.
 As an alternative you can also also click on the `source` button in RStudio.

 - If you have never used R before, please have a look at the following material and links from Rstudio: http://www.rstudio.com/resources/training/online-learning/